kirezibana/pitches-week3/README.md

 * vote on the pitch they liked and give it a downvote or upvote.

 * leave a comment if signed in.
+* view the pitches they have created in their profile page.

+* comment on the different pitches and leave feedback.